Body found in search for missing mother Madeline Kingsbury as ex-partner arrested

 Body found in search for missing mother Madeline Kingsbury as ex-partner who proclaimed innocence is arrested

-Police discover human remains beside highway and arrest Adam Fravel over disappearance of ex-girlfriend last seen on 31 March
+Police discovered human remains beside highway and arrested Adam Fravel on suspicion of second-degree murder in Kingsbury’s disappearance

-Police in Minnesota investigating the disappearance of missing mother-of-two Madeline Kingsbury, 26, have reported finding human remains and arrested the father of her children on suspicion of murder.
+Police in Minnesota investigating the disappearance of missing mother-of-two Madeline Kingsbury have reported finding human remains and arrested the father of her children on suspicion of murder.

 Officers said they found the remains on the side of a highway in Mabel “using information generated during the Madeline Kingsbury investigation.”

-They subsequently moving to take Adam Fravel, 29, into custody where he was charged on suspicion of second-degree murder, according to the Winona County Detention Center.
+They subsequently moved to take Adam Fravel, 29, into custody where he was charged on suspicion of second-degree murder, according to the Winona County Detention Center.

-Police said Fravel had been arrested “on probable cause in connection to her disappearance”.
+Police said Mr Fravel had been arrested “on probable cause in connection to her disappearance”.

 “The Southern Minnesota Regional Medical Examiner's Office are working as quickly as possible to positively identify the remains,” they added.

-Madeline Kingsbury was last seen dropping her children off at day care on 31 March, sparking a major search operation that saw special prosecutor Phil Prokopowicz drawn out of retirement to assist.
+Ms Kingsbury, 26, was last seen dropping her children off at day care on 31 March, sparking a major search operation that saw renowed special prosecutor Phil Prokopowicz drawn out of retirement to assist.

-Fravel, with whom Kingsbury was engaged in a bitter custody battle, was the last person to see her alive and released a statement proclaiming his innocence as the investigation got underway and he found himself subject to suspicion.
+Mr Fravel, with whom Ms Kingsbury was allegedly engaged in a custody battle, was the last person to see her alive.
+He told police that he and Ms Kingsbury drove back to her home together after dropping the kids off and he then borrowed Ms Kingsbury’s dark blue minivan to go to work.

+When he returned to the residence later that day, Mr Fravel said Ms Kingsbury was nowhere to be found.
+She failed to show up for work and her cellphone, wallet, ID and jacket were all found inside the home, Winona police said.

+Multiple massive searches were launched with thousands of volunteers helping authorities comb through more than 120,000 acres.

 “Over the course of the last 12 days my family and I have been subject to a myriad of accusations regarding the disappearance of the mother of my children, Maddi Kingsbury,” he said.